griMarina/-ity_bike/README.md

 1. Navigate to the project directory: `cd city-bike/frontend`
 2. Install the required packages: `npm install`
 3. Run the development server: `npm run dev`
-4. Access the application in your web browser at `http://localhost:3000`
+4. Access the application in your web browser at `http://127.0.0.1:3000`

 ### Data import

 1. Make sure that the backend is running in a docker container
-2. Open the CLI in the backend directory in the docker container: `docker exec -it city-bike-backend-1 /bin/bash`
+2. Open the CLI in the docker container: `docker exec -it city-bike-backend-1 /bin/bash`
-3. To import data with stations to the database, run the command: `php cli.php stations:import stations.csv`
+3. To import data with stations, run the command: `php cli.php stations:import stations.csv`
 4. To import data with trips from the first file (`trips-1.csv`), run the command:: `php cli.php trips:import trips-1.csv`
 5. To import data with trips from the second file (`trips-2.csv`), run the command:: `php cli.php trips:import trips-2.csv`
 6. To import data with trips from the third file (`trips-3.csv`), run the command:: `php cli.php trips:import trips-3.csv`